-BIP gathers information about current management practices using both participant surveys and data gathering efforts of Tech Transfer Teams (trained field agents who offer regular, on-site hive inspections and sampling for large commercial beekeepers and queen breeders).
+BIP gathers information about current management practices using both participant surveys and data gathering efforts of Technical Transfer Teams.
 BIP correlates the survey results and other data with colony health.

 The website www.beeinformed.org shares the resulting information about honey bee colony management practices with beekeepers in a user-friendly format and database.
 The information presented in the BIP results is an analysis of four years of beekeeper winter loss and management practices survey.
 The results compare colony loss rates between those using a given management practice in a given year and those that do not.
 BIP results show correlations that are not necessarily evidence of causation, so they should be interpreted with caution.